santarini/batch-stock-scrape/README.md

 This script is dependent on a JSON parser.
 I would reccomend using <a href="https://github.com/VBA-tools/VBA-JSON">Tim Hall's JSON Converter</a>, which I've included in this repo.
 See the License section below for more details.

-Make sure you enable a Microsoft Scripting Runtime reference.
+Make sure you enable a Microsoft Scripting Runtime and Microsoft Active X Data Object Library.

 ## Tickersets